harlan-zw/harlanzw.com-vitepress/app/index.md

 ---
-title: Full Stack Sydney Dev
+title: Laravel & Vue Sydney Developer
 description: "Hey 👋 I'm building Laravel & Vue projects and would like to share my journey with you."
 head:
 - - meta